VA requires COVID-19 vaccination for health care workers

 “With this mandate, we can once again make — and keep — that fundamental promise,” he added.

-The medical and health care groups issuing a call for mandatory vaccines included the American Medical Association, the American Academy of Nursing, the American Public Health Association and, for the first time, a nursing home industry group.
+In addition to the AMA, the medical and health care groups calling for mandatory vaccines for health workers included the American Academy of Nursing, the American Public Health Association, the American Pharmacists Association and, for the first time, a nursing home industry group.
 LeadingAge, which represents nonprofit nursing homes and elder care facilities, had previously advocated educating nursing home employees about the benefits of getting their shots.
+Also joining the call was the National Medical Association, the leading professional group representing Black physicians.

 “Unfortunately, many health care and long-term care personnel remain unvaccinated,” the groups said in a statement.
 “We stand with the growing number of experts and institutions that support the requirement for universal vaccination of health workers.”